 5 Dangers of Narcotics Abuse

 Narcotics make up a wide category of drugs that are commonly abused or misused.
-The dangers of narcotics abuse run quite deep and can vary depending on the type of drug that is used and the level of abuse as well as various other factors.
-Risks range from deadly overdose to temporary loss of inhibitions which can lead to risk taking behaviors and troublesome outcomes.
+The dangers of narcotics abuse run quite deep and vary depending on the type of drug, the level of abuse, and various other factors.
+Risks range from deadly overdose to temporary loss of inhibitions that lead to troublesome behaviors and outcomes.

 Addiction

-Using any drug, be it a narcotic, a pain reliever, or even marijuana, has a risk of leading to addictive behaviors and dependency.
-According to Mayo Clinic, narcotics addiction may lead to intense cravings, and feelings of withdrawal if left untreated.
+Using any drug, be it a narcotic, a pain reliever, or even marijuana, can lead to addictive behaviors and dependency.
+According to the Mayo Clinic, narcotics addiction can include intense cravings and feelings of withdrawal if left untreated.
 People who become addicted to narcotics may:

-- Feel as if they have to have the drugs in order to cope with life.
+- Feel as if they must have drugs to cope with life.

-- Have trouble quitting the use of drugs despite a desire to change.
+- Have trouble quitting drug use despite a desire to change.

 - Take part in drug-seeking behaviors and activities that interrupt their normal lifestyle or routines.

-- Focus more time on getting high than they do on other important elements of life.
+- Focus more time on getting high than they do on other important life events.

-Narcotics abuse that goes unkempt can and often does lead to addiction which is both difficult to cope with and equally challenging to treat.
+Narcotics abuse that goes unkempt often spirals into addiction which is difficult to cope with and equally challenging to treat.

 Overdose

-An overdose on narcotics can be a deadly situation even in the best case scenario it’s dangerous.
-Overdose can occur after just a single dose of narcotics if the user has never taken the drug before or if the drug being taken is stronger than expected.
-In fact, even when an individual thinks that he or she understands the full weight of the risk involved with using narcotics, the dangers of overdose are still eminent and can result in significant consequences.
+An overdose on narcotics can be deadly and is dangerous even in the best-case scenario.
+Overdose can occur after just one dose of narcotics if the user has never taken the drug before or if the drug being taken is stronger than expected.
+In fact, even when an individual thinks that they understand the full weight of the risk involved, the dangers of overdose are still eminent and can result in significant consequences.

 Injury

-Narcotics abuse causes people to do things that they may not normally do such as drive a vehicle while under the influence or take part in other risky behaviors that can lead to injury.
-The risk of becoming injured while under the influence of narcotics is heightened significantly and can worsen with the amount of narcotics being used as well as other factors.
-To add to the potential dangers associated with narcotics abuse, a recent study by the Centers for Disease Control found that emergency room visits linked to nonmedical use of narcotics rose 111% between 2004 and 2008.
+Narcotics abuse causes people to do things they may not normally do, such as drive a vehicle while under the influence or take part in other risky behaviors.
+The risk of becoming injured while “high” is heightened significantly and can worsen with the strength of the dosage.
+To add to the potential dangers associated with narcotics abuse, a recent study by SAMHSA noted that 7.59 million emergency room visits linked to nonmedical use of narcotics occurred in 2023, a 5.8% from 2022.

 Legal Troubles

-Narcotics abuse is not only dangerous to the health and physical well-being of an individual, such use of drugs can also lead to an array of potential legal troubles.
-Possessing narcotics that are not prescribed or being caught purchasing narcotics from another individual are criminal activities punishable by incarceration, fines and other serious consequences.
-As narcotics abuse progresses to addiction, the risk of getting caught taking part in illegal activities as a result of the drug use is also heightened.
+Narcotics abuse is not only dangerous to our health and physical well-being; such drug use can lead to an array of potential legal troubles.
+Possessing narcotics that aren’t prescribed or being caught purchasing narcotics from another individual are criminal activities punishable by incarceration, fines and loss of freedoms.
+Since narcotics abuse progresses to addiction, the risk of getting caught taking part in illegal activities while under the influence is also heightened.

 Financial Troubles